SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

   size: dev
   usernameAdminPassword: jMzKoW39zz
 ```
-Note that `usernameAdminPassword` has been generated at the initial deployment because it was not specified and must be used henceforth for all upgrades to keep the same.
+Note that `usernameAdminPassword` has been generated at the initial deployment because it was not specified and must be used henceforth for all change requests to keep the same.

 #### Upgrade example